M66B/FairEmail/docs/FAQ-es-rES.md

 New message notifications will be removed on swiping notifications away or on marking the associated messages read.
 Opening the app will not remove new message notifications.
 This gives you a choice to leave new message notifications as a reminder that there are still unread messages.

 On Android 7 Nougat and later new message notifications will be [grouped](https://developer.android.com/training/notify-user/group).
 Tapping on the summary notification will open the unified inbox.
 The summary notification can be expanded to view individual new message notifications.
 Tapping on an individual new message notification will open the conversation the message it is part of.
-Vea [estas Preguntas Frecuentes](#user-content-faq70) sobre cuándo los mensajes de una conversación se expandirán automáticamente y se marcarán como leídos.
+See [this FAQ](#user-content-faq70) about when messages in a conversation will be auto expanded and marked read.

 <br />